-Technology Readiness Levels (TRL)
+Technology Readiness Level (TRL)

-Technology Readiness Levels (TRL) are a systematic metric/measurement system that supports assessments of the maturity of a particular technology and the consistent comparison of maturity between different types of technology (See Figure 4).
+Technology Readiness Level (TRL) is a systematic metric/measurement system that supports assessments of the maturity of a particular technology and the consistent comparison of maturity between different types of technology.
+(See Figures 3 and 4.)

-The TRL system was adopted by the NASA space program for project tracking and management and was incorporated in NASA's 1991 Integrated Technology Plan.
-TRL was originally designed for traditional engineering programs with specific requirements and products.
+The TRL system was adopted by NASA's space program for project tracking and management and was incorporated in NASA's 1991 Integrated Technology Plan.
+The TRL system was originally designed for traditional engineering programs with specific requirements and products.